Skip to main content

 Professional Development and Training

-Every child care provider in Nevada working in a licensed child care setting is required to complete training in the Recognition and Reporting of Child Abuse and Neglect within 90 days of employment.
-To find training in your area, please visit the online calendar of approved training.
+Every child care provider in Nevada working in a licensed child care setting is required to complete training in the Recognition and Reporting of Child Abuse and Neglect within 90 days of employment and every five years thereafter.
+To find training in your area, please visit the Training Calendar.